odpi/egeria-docs/site/docs/education/egeria-dojo/developer/overview.md

         ??? intermediate "Testing your connector"

-            ??? intermediate "Install the connector into Egeria's platform"
+            ??? intermediate "Install the connector into Egeria's platform ..."

                 The maven build has created a jar file in the `target` directory of your IntelliJ project.
 In fact there are three jar files created: